Filippo Frontera

+Scientific contributions

-Since his "Laurea" degree in Physics with laude in 1966 at the Università di Bologna, he carried out his scientific activity in the field of the hard X-ray astronomy.
+Since his "Laurea", he carried out his scientific activity in the field of the hard X-ray astronomy.
 He was Principal Investigator (PI) of many successful balloon experiments, launched from Italy, France, US and Australia.
 Among the most relevant results obtained, the first evidence of Quasi Periodic Oscillations from a black hole candidate, discovery that was confirmed about 20 years later with the CGRO NASA satellite mission.
-He was also PI of two experiments, on board the BeppoSAX satellite launched on 30 April 1996 from Cape Canaveral, Florida (USA): the high energy telescope (15-300 keV) PDS (Phoswich Detection System) and the "Gamma-Ray Burst Monitor" (GRBM), with many relevant results from both of them.
+He was also PI of two experiments on board the BeppoSAX satellite launched on 30 April 1996 from Cape Canaveral, Florida (USA): the high energy telescope (15-300 keV) PDS (Phoswich Detection System) and the "Gamma-Ray Burst Monitor" (GRBM), with many relevant results from both of them.
 Concerning the GRBM, it had a fundamental role, along with the Wide Field Cameras also on board of BeppoSAX, for the discovery, occurred in 1997, of the extragalactic origin of Gamma Ray Bursts (GRBs), a mystery about 30 years old.
 This discovery was classified by the American journal Science among the top ten most important discoveries of the 1997 in all science fields.
-During the life time of BeppoSAX (30 April 1996 – 30 April 2002), the GRBM detected more than thousand GRBs, and allowed many other discoveries, among them, the so called "Amati relation" from the name of the first author, of great importance for GRB physics and for cosmology.
+During the life time of BeppoSAX (30 April 1996 – 30 April 2002), the GRBM detected more than thousand GRBs, and allowed many other discoveries, among them, the so-called "Amati relation" from the name of the first author, of great importance for GRB physics and the first association of a GRB (980425) with a supernova explosion (SN1998bw).
+Thanks to the BeppoSAX discovery of their extragalactic origin, GRBs are now recognized to be an ideal laboratory for settling several still open issues in cosmology and fundamental physics.

-Frontera was also Co-I (Co-investigator) of the JEM-X experiment on board the INTEGRAL satellite with the realization of the field collimator and the ground calibration of the experiment at the X-ray facility LARIX designed and developed under the Frontera responsibility.
+Frontera was also co-investigator of the JEM-X experiment on board the INTEGRAL satellite with the realization of the field collimator and the ground calibration of the experiment at the X-ray facility LARIX designed and developed under the Frontera responsibility.
 LARIX, now extended and upgraded, is a trans-national facility of the European program AHEAD.

-Frontera collaborated to the design and calibration of the high energy X-ray experiment (HE) aboard the Chinese satellite Insight-HXMT developed at the Institute of High Energy Physics (IHEP) (PI Shuang-Nan Zhang), successfully launched on 15 June 2017 from the Chinese launch base of Jiuquan in the Gobi Desert.
+Frontera collaborated to the design and, at LARIX facility, to the calibration of the high energy X-ray experiment (HE) aboard the Chinese satellite Insight-HXMT developed at the Institute of High Energy Physics (IHEP) (PI Shuang-Nan Zhang), successfully launched on 15 June 2017 from the Chinese launch base of Jiuquan in the Gobi Desert.
 The collaboration with IHEP is continuing with the scientific exploitation of this satellite observations.

+Technological innovations

 In collaboration with INFN section of Ferrara and IASF-INAF (now OAS-INAF) of Bologna, Frontera led the development of the first Laue lens prototype to focus high energy X-rays.
 The mounting technique of such lens is the subject of an Italian Space Agency (ASI)-University of Ferrara patent.
-The development of Laue lenses for astrophysical applications is continuing and a new concept of Laue lens is the key instrument of a mission idea, ASTENA, proposed for the ESA long-term program “Voyage 2050".
+The development of Laue lenses for astrophysical applications is continuing and a new concept of Laue lens is the key instrument of a mission concept, ASTENA, proposed for the ESA long-term program “Voyage 2050".